-A mini-guide for choosing the sliding pocket doors.
+A mini-guide for choosing the right sliding pocket doors.
 How to understand the difference between the different models, to correctly calculate the dimensions of the door opening and the overall dimensions; how to choose and identify the type of frame on the basis of the door, the opening and walls.
 The box contains detailed information on each topic.

 There are two types of sliding doors: